Middle School- Science with a Chemistry Focus & Beginner English: from Paragraphs to Papers

 We began our homescooling journey when my oldest entered third grade.
 It is hard to believe I now have 2 in high school.
 We can't imagine what our lives would be like if we weren't homeschooling.

 I taught Biology and Chemistry for two years at Homelife Tutorial.
 This experience taught me that I really enjoy teaching in a classroom.
-Two years ago Tina Shreeve and I were in a position to be able to begin what has now grown into the Jackson Tutorial.
+Three years ago Tina Shreeve and I were in a position to be able to begin what has now grown into the Jackson Tutorial.
 I am excited to see what it has grown into.
-This will mark the beginning of my 5th year of classroom teaching.
+This will mark the beginning of my 6th year of classroom teaching.
 I look forward to being able to share my love of science with your child.